 view of the big river maas with the erasmus bridge and tall buildings with lavender flowers in front

 The 19 Best Incl.
-Tips for the Ulitmate One Day in Rotterdam
+Tips for the Ultimate One Day in Rotterdam

 Are you planning to add one day in Rotterdam to your Netherlands itinerary?
 Then you are in luck!
 We have lived in Rotterdam for many years and love how dynamic, diverse, and buzzing the second-largest city in the Netherlands is.